harlekintiger/PyShiftago/README.md

 # PyShiftago
-Keras tensorflow AI for the game shiftago
+Tensorflow AI for the game shiftago (against playing random)